patperry/corpus/README.md

  + removing Unicode default ignorable characters like zero-width-space and soft hyphen;

- + removing white space characters.
+ + removing white space characters;

+ + stemming, using one of the algorithms supported by the [Snowball][snowball] stemming library.

 These normalizations can be applied to arbitrary text, but they are designed to be applied to individual word tokens, so that the results can be cached